girino/renoter/NIP-RENOTER.md

 ### Key Management

-- Renoter private keys must be kept secure
+- Renoter private keys MUST be kept secure
-- Client wrapper keys are ephemeral and regenerated for each event
+- Client wrapper keys are ephemeral and MUST be regenerated for each event
-- Never reuse wrapper keys across events
+- Wrapper keys MUST NOT be reused across events

 ### Network Privacy

-- Clients should shuffle Renoter paths randomly to prevent consistent routing patterns
+- Clients SHOULD randomize Renoter paths to prevent consistent routing patterns
-- Multiple relays should be used for redundancy and to reduce correlation risk
+- Multiple relays SHOULD be used for redundancy and to reduce correlation risk

+### Event Age Validation

+Renoters MUST reject events that are too old.
+Implementations should enforce reasonable age limits to prevent replay of stale events.

 ## Backwards Compatibility